New York state assembly taking 'first step' to impeaching Cuomo

 After multiple allegations surfaced in February, the governor released a statement in which he denied inappropriately touching anybody but acknowledged his jokes at work might have been misinterpreted.

-Amid his multiple responses, dozens of state lawmakers -- at least 59 -- have called for his resignation.
+Amid his multiple responses, dozens of state lawmakers have called for his resignation.
+And by Thursday, a majority of state legislators made that call.

+At least 121 members of the state Assembly and Senate have said publicly they believe Cuomo can no longer govern and should quit office now, according to a tally by The Associated Press.
+The count includes 65 Democrats and 56 Republicans.

+For some, including one of Cuomo's accusers, Heastie wasn't doing enough to address the controversy.

 CLICK HERE TO GET THE FOX NEWS APP

-The New York State Democratic Party offered his support for an inquiry.
+Meanwhile, the New York State Democratic Party Chair offered his support for an investigation but seemed to stop short of calling for Cuomo's resignation.

+"Faced with another serious and disturbing allegation, revealed last evening in an article in the Times Union, it has become even more imperative that all of these matters be thoroughly investigated," read a statement from Chairman Jay S. Jacobs.
+He added that he would convene a meeting of county party chairs to hear their perspective.

+"I recognize that within our Party there have been differing views as to how we should proceed and as to what course of action the Governor should take," he said.
+"I respect the personal decision made by Senate Majority Leader Andrea Stewart-Cousins and a large number of Democratic lawmakers calling for the Governor’s resignation."

-Fox News' Tamara Gitt contributed to this report.
+Fox News' Tamara Gitt and the Associated Press contributed to this report.